 To add to what I’d bought last year I got another seed compendium and gathered seeds from far and wide.
 I wish I’d thought this through a bit more carefully beforehand because it’s possible to plant many things that will be ready after we come back.
 Things like the squash and brassicas will be okay because they won’t be harvested until well into the autumn.
 If I can get those seedlings to a size where I can plant them before I go, those will be fine and depending on reasonable weather over the summer and help from my plot neighbours with watering, they should be able to more or less do the rest themselves.

-The problem arises in that I have chosen to attempt growing quite a lot of items which will mature in the period that we are away.
+The problem arises in that I have chosen to attempt to grow quite a lot of items that will mature in the period that we are away.

 I have a lot of peppers and tomatoes, as well as a couple of varieties of cucumbers and squash that could do with a bit of warmth to urge them along.
 Fortunately, my upstairs study/studio enjoys a bit of a greenhouse effect due to double aspect windows, so it’s a nice place for the seedlings.